241209-NET/Team4.FRONTEND/README.md

 13. CompleteCheckout()

 Xunit Test:
-Test cases
+To be Added later

 Work Distribution:

-Project management system:
+- Project management system:
-We will be using Github Projects with Daily status updates, Via Teams
+- We will be using Github Projects with Daily status updates, Via Teams